Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Additional comparison to prior work

 However, a marginally symmetric knockoff statistic is not necessarily a valid knockoff feature statistic, which must satisfy the following stronger property \citep{fxknock, mxknockoffs2018}:

 for any $J \subset [p]$.
 This flip-sign property guarantees that the signs of the null coordinates of $W$ are \textit{jointly} i.i.d. and symmetric.
-However, the unmasked likelihood statistic does not satisfy this property, as changing the value of $\bX_i$ for $i \ne j$ will often change the value of the likelihood $L_{\theta}(\by \mid \bX = \bx_j, \bX_{-j})$.
+However, the unmasked likelihood statistic does not satisfy this property, as changing the observed value of $\bX_i$ for $i \ne j$ will typically change the value of the likelihood $p\opt_{\bigY \mid \bX}(\bigY \mid [\bX_j, \bX_{-j}])$.